Wolverine971/9takes/src/blog/people/musicians/Demi-Lovato.md

 <!-- notes: spanish, dating, networth, barney, camp rock, heart attack, boyfriend, age

+mention how her changing her pronouns from they/them back to she/ her is characteristic of a 4, also mention how she is LGBT

 Demi Lovato songs
 Demi Lovato new album
 Demi Lovato tour